webarch-coop/ansible-role-systemd/README.md

 The `files` can optionally have one of four optional states set:

 * `absent` - the file will be deleted.
-* `edited` - the existing file will be edited using the [Ansible ini module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html).
+* `edited` - the existing file will be edited using the [Ansible ini module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html), as long as there are no duplicates, if there are the file will be templated.
-* `present` - if the file exists it will be edited using the [Ansible ini module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html), if not it will be created using the [templates/unit.j2](templates/unit.j2) template.
+* `present` - if the file exists it will be edited using the [Ansible ini module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html), as long as there are no duplicates, if there are duplicates or it doesn't exist it will be created using the [templates/unit.j2](templates/unit.j2) template.
 * `templated` - the file will be created if it does not exist or updated if it already exists using the [templates/unit.j2](templates/unit.j2) template.

 If the `files` `state` is not set it defaults to `present`.
 The `edited` option can not remove variables and, unlike the `templated` option, it preserves existing comments.